Joint Diffusion for Universal Hand-Object Grasp Generation: Experiments

-\textbf{Implementation.} The DeepSDF in Ink~\cite{yang2022oakink} is trained per category to derive better details and fidelity when interpolating object shapes.
+\textbf{Implementation.} The DeepSDF in Ink~\citep{yang2022oakink} is trained per category to derive better details and fidelity when interpolating object shapes.
 We use the DeepSDF to provide synthetic object shapes.
-For the tokenizer network (transforming modality features to latent codes), we always use 2-layer MLP networks with a hidden dimension of 1024 and an output dimension of 512.
-For the denoiser, we follow MDM~\cite{tevet2022human} to use a transformer encoder-only backbone-based diffusion network.
+For the encoder network to transform modality features to latent codes, we always use 2-layer MLP networks with a hidden dimension of 1024 and an output dimension of 512.
+For the denoiser, we follow MDM~\citep{tevet2022human} to use a transformer encoder-only backbone-based diffusion network.
 After decoding the object latent code by the LION decoder, we derive the point cloud set.
 For visualization purposes, we conduct surface reconstruction from the generated object point cloud.
-Though advanced surface reconstruction techniques such as some learned solver~\cite{peng2021shape} can provide more details, this part is not our focus and we wish to keep consistency for out-of-domain objects generated.
-Therefore, we choose the naive Alpha Shape algorithm~\cite{edelsbrunner1983shape}.
+Though advanced surface reconstruction techniques such as some learned solver~\citep{peng2021shape} can provide more details, this part is not our focus and we wish to keep consistency for out-of-domain objects generated.
+Therefore, we choose the classic Alpha Shape algorithm~\citep{edelsbrunner1983shape}.
+Without category labels or other constraints, it is challenging to generate object shapes with highly carved details and it is not our focus in this paper.

+\textbf{Baseline Methods} There is no commonly adopted benchmark in the area of grasp generation and some similar methods can follow different evaluation protocols.
+For example, the provided evaluation protocol of G-HOP~\citep{ye2024ghop} is for grasp reconstruction instead of generation and text description or object label is necessary for its generation mode which is not required in our proposed method.
+On the other hand, another line of works, such as UGG~\citep{lu2023ugg} and DexDiffuer~\citep{weng2024dexdiffuser} focus on grasp generation but within the domain of robotic dexterous hand thus there is no trivial way to compare with their in the same setting.
+In this work, we focus on hand grasp generation with only object shape as condition or without any condition.
+We select the widely adopted method GrabNet~\citep{taheri2020grab} as the baseline method to compare with in this section.
+We also use its refined version GrabNet-Refine in some certain comparisons.